Ivan Boesky: In popular culture

 The character of Gordon Gekko in the movie Wall Street (1987) is based in part on Boesky, particularly his "greed is good" speech which resembled the commencement speech Boesky delivered in May 1986 at the Haas School of Business at the University of California, Berkeley: "I think greed is healthy.
 You can be greedy and still feel good about yourself."

 Boesky was featured in a CNBC documentary titled Empires of New York.

-Boesky was also featured in Titans The Rise of Wall Street on Netflix.
+Boesky was also featured in Titans The Rise of Wall Street on Amazon Prime.